-This course gives students a historical understanding of pre-contact society and the changes which gave shape to our modern conception of ancient Hawai'i.
+This course gives students a historical understanding of pre-contact society and the changes that shaped our modern conception of ancient Hawai'i.
 They will study the effects of Westernization and colonization on Hawaiian political, social and economic systems.
 They will examine the specific events which led to the overthrow, annexation and subsequent admission to the Union as the 50th state, as well as the range of issues facing Hawaiians today, including the quest for sovereignty, challenges to Hawaiian entitlements and defining Hawaiian identity.
 Students will be challenged to formulate their own opinions on issues and take stands for what they believe in.
-Course formerly named Mo'olelo Hawai'i.